 Other side effects are the normal pain experienced after surgery; this differs in individuals, but it will normally subside weeks after the procedure.
 However, in cases where the pain persists, it can be due to overcorrection or fat removal too close to the surface of the skin.
 Besides the above, some common side effects are a fluid imbalance, heart and kidney problems, blood loss, under correction, and most times, an unsatisfied patient.

 If you don’t have the body you want, liposuction surgery can give it to you.
-However, to really get the best procedure by the best liposuction medical specialist, then you should visit for the best of both worlds.
+However, to really get the procedure by the liposuction medical specialist, then you should visit for the of both worlds.
 To truly enjoy the surgery with excellent results, please book a consultation at Premiere Surgical Arts.
 We will not only guarantee good and certified doctors but a liposuction surgery procedure with minimal side effects.